aperture-software/colditz-escape/docs/FAQ.md

 ### Who are you?

-I am a former employee from a company you should all have heard of, called A...E.
+I am a former employee of a well know technological company called A...E

 In the not so distant past, because some "Artificial Intelligence" went a bit berserk there, I decided it was probably a good time for a career change...
-Since then, I have been spending part of my days developing and exploring challenging endeavours.
-Some of it includes reverse engineering on the best computing platform ever: the Amiga.
+Since then, I have been spending part of my days developing and exploring challenging endeavours, some of which include Reverse Engineering on the best computing platform ever: _the Amiga_!

 ### Why are you doing this?